Ember.js Octane training

 Learn how to leverage the power of Ember Octane

 With the strong conventions and shared best practices of Ember.js, developers can join a project and understand what‘s going on quite quickly.
 They still have to know these conventions well enough so that they can write code that follows said conventions.

-The features included in Ember Octane changed some of these conventions and made Ember more powerful.
+The features included in Ember Octane changed some of these conventions and made Ember more powerful and approachable.
 This training goes through the Octane idioms to show how they can be used to build common features – and how they often improve on old ways of doing things.

 (Already convinced you need the training?
 Email me to discuss the details.)

 “Balint’s great to have around.
 He knows what he’s talking about and can rephrase things so people understand.
 He’s flexible in the topics he addresses and can push developers forward quickly.

 Balint nicely presents common topics (like testing or animations) in interactive fashion.
 Should a problem get him stuck, he can figure it out and can come back with possible solutions..”

 This training is for developers who need to understand how Octane idioms work or how they replace pre-Octane Ember features.